dubiacc/website/articles/en/annulments/index.md

 about marriage, we have to talk about what marriage even is.

-Annulments often attack the validity of the marriage itself, based on facts that were only know retroactively ("I didn't know he used to be a cheater before, so he tricked me into marrying, therefore not full consent").
+Annulments often attack the validity of the marriage itself, based on facts that were only known retroactively ("I didn't know he used to be a cheater before, so he tricked me into marrying, therefore not full consent").
 However, this does not invalidate the marriage contract, even if it was made with a deceptive person (see "Legitimate Form").
 The validity of a marriage, contractually and